-Under the UCC Settlement, a locational value study similar to the "Location Specific

-Avoided Transmission and Distribution Avoided Costs Using Probablistic Forecasting and at 19-20.
+Under the UCC Settlement, a locational value study similar to the "Location Specific Avoided Transmission and Distribution Avoided Costs Using Probablistic Forecasting and Planning Methods" performed in 2016 by Nexant, Inc. for Central Hudson Gas & Electric (the Nexant Study), would be performed under supervision of the Commission.
+Id. at 8; Exh.
+43 at 19-20.
 The UCC Settlement would require the Commission to conduct a value of DER study, based on real-time market prices and distribution system needs, in which: